Stocks Struggle As US Data Keeps Traders Wary - UrduPoint

 Stocks Struggle As US Data Keeps Traders Wary

-London, (APP - UrduPoint / Pakistan Point News - 5th Sep, 2024) Stock markets struggled and the Dollar mostly fell Thursday on the eve of key US jobs data that could shed light on the size of potential Federal Reserve interest-rate cuts and health of the world's biggest economy.
+New York, (APP - UrduPoint / Pakistan Point News - 6th Sep, 2024) Stock markets struggled and the Dollar mostly fell Thursday on the eve of a key US jobs data release that could shed light on the size of potential Federal Reserve interest-rate cuts and the health of the world's biggest economy.

 Global equities trading has calmed after earlier this week experiencing its most tumultuous days since early August.

-News that the manufacturing sector contracted for the fifth straight month, combined with figures that showed job openings fell to their lowest level since the start of 2021, have revived worries that the US economy is not as strong as thought.
+Both the Dow and S&P 500 retreated, while the Nasdaq rose modestly.

-All eyes will be on Friday's US non-farm payroll figures, which could give further signals about the health of the world's biggest economy.

-A big miss on labour creation in July was one of the catalysts for last month's bloodbath for stocks.
+All eyes will be on Friday's US non-farm payroll figures, with July's big miss on labor creation being one of the catalysts for a brief-but-dramatic stock sell-off.

 eToro US Investment Analyst Bret Kenwell said a disappointing jobs report Friday could shift expectations towards a 50-basis-points rate cut.